-The top twenty performing companies had an average Corporate Governance score of 99% and delivered a decrease in shareholder value of 27% which was better than the overall sector.
-Conversely the bottom twenty companies had an average Corporate Governance score of only 21% and decreased shareholder value by 75% which was significantly worse than the overall sector.
+The top twenty performing companies had an average Corporate Governance score of 95% and delivered a decrease in shareholder value of 15% which was slightly better than the overall sector.
+Conversely the bottom twenty companies had an average Corporate Governance score of only 23% and decreased shareholder value by 21% which was slightly worse than the overall sector.

-This study is intended to be an objective study into the London listed Mining sector.
-As such we stress that because of diverse factors affecting company share price performances, not least the on-going uncertainty in financial markets, it may be subjective to identify this correlation between Corporate Governance and Performance as a causal link.
+This study is intended to be an objective study into the London listed Oil and Gas sector.
+As such we stress that because of diverse factors affecting company share price performances, not least the ongoing uncertainty in financial markets, it may be subjective to identify this correlation between Corporate Governance and Performance as a causal link.